About the MA Program in Anthropology and Social Change

 The MA in Anthropology and Social Change provides students with an opportunity to simultaneously engage with the world of prefigurative social struggles and with the world of social science and radical theory.
 As our program is located in an area that is unique in terms of diversity and richness of social struggles, we encourage students to establish a relationship with local social justice groups, organizations, movements, and campaigns.
 Activist ethnography with a focus on postcapitalist research makes this investigative experience rewarding both for students and for the local community.

-Our MA program focuses on creating contexts and spaces of encounter among social scientists, theorists, artists, and activists.
+Our MA program focuses on creating contexts and spaces of encounter among social scientists, theorists, artists, and activists (for a more detailed elaboration of this educational vision, visit universidadepopular.org).
 We welcome students interested in becoming activists and scholars.
 The program offers three interrelated sets of courses.
 Required theoretical courses include ideas for action, global social movements, radical political economy, radical theory, and unthinking social science.
 Research courses include activist ethnography I and activist ethnography II.
-Activist skills include media skills (strategic filmmaking, writing and publishing, Internet skills, radical radio), legal skills, policy analysis, environmental skills, and campaigning and organizing skills.
+Activist skills include media skills (strategic filmmaking, writing and publishing, Internet skills, radical radio), and organizing skills (legal skills, policy analysis, environmental skills, and campaigning and organizing skills).
 Students are expected to choose three out of the five activist organizing skills courses (organizing, analysis, campaigning, environmental, or legal) and three out of four activist media skills courses (radical radio, filmmaking, web, or activist writing).

 A key aspect of the MA program is a research-based portfolio.
 In the first year of the program students are expected to begin to make contacts or seek out appropriate material for the completion of a research portfolio.
 Students are encouraged to do an activist research practicum with a community group or organization in order to undertake original research.
 This work culminates in an integrative seminar that students are expected to take in the last semester of their graduate study.
 The portfolio is comprised of a project based on activist research (this could be a campaign report, research report, website, video, or radio document), a collection of essays from core courses in the program, and one shorter integrative essay.

-The MA in Anthropology and Social Change offers an opportunity to develop knowledge and skills that are relevant to careers in education and social justice work.
-Our program has been structured to respond to two related aims: the first is to provide a particular experience in training for research in university and higher education; and the second is to provide relevant knowledge and skills required by social movements, networks, nonprofit and non-governmental organizations, environmental and political projects.
-Like our sister programs in Leeds, Maynooth, and Exeter, the program will offer students extensive knowledge of critical theory and activist anthropology; academic skills needed for continuation of their graduate studies; engagement with the conceptual foundations of key debates in tanthropology and other social sciences; experience in working with networks and community groups; competence in various activist research techniques; organizing, direct action, campaigning, and media skills appropriate for employment in a range of settings such as community groups, non-governmental organizations, and progressive media.
+The MA in Anthropology and Social Change offers an opportunity to develop research, theory, and skills that are relevant to careers in education and social justice work.
+Our program has been structured to respond to two related aims: the first is to provide a particular experience in training for research in education; and the second is to provide relevant knowledge and skills required by social movements, networks, and nonprofit/non-governmental organizations.
+Like our sister programs in Leeds, Maynooth, and Exeter, the program will offer students extensive knowledge of critical theory and activist anthropology; academic skills needed for continuation of their graduate studies; engagement with the important debates in anthropology and other social sciences; experience in working with networks and community groups; competence in various activist research techniques; organizing and media skills appropriate for employment in a range of progressive and social justice professional environments.

 MA Program Admission Requirements